cobbler/cobbler/docs/5_web-interface/locking_down_cobbler.rst

 #################

-All of the above is about network security, if you want to run the cobbler CLI as non root, you can run "cobbler aclsetup" to grant access to non-root users, such as your friendly trusted neighborhood administrators.
+All of the above is about network security, if you want to run the cobbler CLI as non root, you can run ``cobbler aclsetup`` to grant access to non-root users, such as your friendly trusted neighborhood administrators.
 Be aware this grants them file access on all of cobbler's configuration.
 This all uses setfacl, don't chmod yourself if you can help it as the RPM takes good steps to get all of this right.
 Same for running setfacl yourself as there are lots of places it must be applied.